FelipeVein/EasyQuadSim/README.md

 # EasyQuadSim
-Open source repository for easy matlab quadcopter simulation for undergraduate students to develop and test control algorithms
+Open source repository for a simple matlab quadcopter simulation for undergraduate students to develop and test control algorithms

+In order to test the program, just run the main.m script.